Unboxed-Software/solana-course/content/oracles.md

     .map_err(|_| error!(ErrorCode::ConfidenceIntervalExceeded))?;
 ```

-Standard deviation is a measure of how spread out a set of data is.
-It is calculated by finding the average distance of each data point from the mean.
-A low standard deviation indicates that the data points are clustered around the mean, while a high standard deviation indicates that the data points are more spread out.
-In the context of oracle results, a low standard deviation means that all of the oracle responses were similar.
-A higher standard deviation indicates a wider differential between oracle responses.
-This method can be used to ensure that all of the oracles provided relatively similar responses.

 Lastly, it’ll be important to plan for worst-case scenarios in your programs.
-What happens if there is a stale feed?
-What happens if the feed closes?
+Plan for feeds going stale and plan for feed accounts closing.
 Plan for each edge case, you’re dealing with people’s assets.

 ### Conclusion

-At the end of the day, you want non-native data on-chain, you’re going to have to use oracles.
+At the end of the day, if you want non-native data on-chain, you’re going to have to use oracles.
 And though they are usually financially incentivized, you have to do your own diligence trusting them.
-Fortunately, Switchboard makes that easier for us by providing all of the info we need to make an informed decision. ( assuming you trust switchboard ) Consuming the data on-chain is fairly straight forward, but make sure to do the right checks.
+Fortunately, Switchboard makes that easier for us by providing all of the info we need to make informed decisions.
+Consuming the data on-chain is fairly straight forward, but make sure to do the right checks.

 ## Demo